jgpeco/starwarstravel/README.md

 The strucuture of the app is as follow:

-- [src]
+- [src]<br>
-- [components]
+- [components]<br>
-  This are unit components that, most of the time, have one objective and will only perform one task.\
+  This are unit components that, most of the time, have one objective and will only perform one task.
-- [containers]
+- [containers]<br>
-  This are container components that dictates where each unit component should be.\
+  This are container components that dictates where each unit component should be.
-- [services]
+- [services]<br>
-  Functions isolated to the main structure of the app, cleaning the App.js and separating the purpose of each file.\
+  Functions isolated to the main structure of the app, cleaning the App.js and separating the purpose of each file.
-- [App.js]
+- [App.js]<br>
-  Where most of the main functions and states of the app are stored.\
+  Where most of the main functions and states of the app are stored.

 ## Conclusion